BryanApellanes/bam.data.objects/bam.data.objects/README.md

 ## Loading

-To load an object by its key the property values are dereferenced from the dat files.
+To load an object by its key the property values are read from the dat files with the latest version.
 - {root}/objects/name/space/type/{Ob/je/ct/Ke/y_}/{propertyName}/{version}/dat - contains the hash of the raw data which holds the property value

-Then loaded from raw storage:
-- {root}/raw/{Ra/wD/at/aH/as/h_}/dat
-When an object is loaded the ObjectKey is used to identify the object to load.

 ## Searching